 In a new paper we present the first systematic evidence on the link between place of residence and differences in social and political attitudes between urban and rural places across 30 European countries.
 And we find that the polarisation between urban and non-metropolitan places is also significant on this side of the Atlantic, and is especially strong across Western Europe.

 Our analysis draws on survey data representative of the adult population of all EU27 countries, plus the UK, Norway, and Switzerland, and covers the period 2002-2018.
 It shows how – compared to dwellers in inner urban cores – respondents living in suburbs, towns and rural areas are far more likely to be conservative in their orientation, more dissatisfied with the functioning of democracy in their country, and less likely to trust the political system, even though they are strikingly more likely to participate in it, especially by voting – a finding which has an important bearing on current debates about the future of democratic politics.
-However, while our analysis highlights some stark geographical variances in attitudes towards migration and globalisation, we do not find significant geographical variation on issues which have traditionally been at the core of left-right cleavages, such as support for welfare state redistribution.
+However, while our analysis highlights some stark geographical variances in attitudes towards migration and globalisation, we do not find a significant geographical variation on issues that have traditionally been at the core of left-right cleavages, such as support for welfare state redistribution.

 The polarisation of electorates across the urban-rural divide is by no means a new, or recent, phenomenon.
 At the peak of the industrial revolution, in the late nineteenth and early twentieth centuries, many European countries were divided politically between the interests of rural and small-town dwellers, engaged in agricultural production, and those of urban residents, experiencing a new spatial economic order dominated by manufacturing.
 Yet, in the second half of the last century this stark divide faded partially, as new political cleavages, which reflected economic issues, class divisions and the role of the state in society, emerged.
 The renewed overlapping of territorial and attitudinal cleavages signals a new geographical fracture in European societies which, in the long-term, may have significant implications for the major challenges associated with declining social cohesion and rising disenchantment with democracy.